IshfaqAhmedProg/Next-Intl-Auto-Translator/README.md

    - The path to the folder you want to save the output.
 File names will be the ISO-639 code of the target language.
    - The ISO-639(set-1) code for your source language.
    - The ISO-639(set-1) code for your target language.
    - The translation engine you want to use.
 (Results will vary depending on the engine you choose).
+4. Wait for the script to finish.